Why does Tim Griffin rage? Self-aggrandizement potentially thwarted.

 He's angered plenty in the legislature by trying to make the Democrats look like bad guys — and fellow Republicans like chumps — because of his personal agenda.

-I see again that sermons on democracy from Tim Griffin, whose actions on behalf of George W. Bush led directly
+I say again that sermons on democracy from Tim Griffin, whose actions on behalf of George W. Bush led directly

-to disenfranchisement of black military members in Florida in 2004, is pretty rich.
+to disenfranchisement of black military members (many in lower ranks) in Florida in 2004, is pretty rich.

 Also re legislative maneuvering: I've mentioned the widespread belief that Rep. Jeff Wardlaw